AlexCue987/talking-the-talk/konkurrensy/flaky-tests-because-mockkStatic/README.md

     return ChronoUnit.DAYS.between(today, nextNewYear)
 }
 ```
-we can pull today up as follows:
+we can pull variable named `today` up into a parameter as follows:

 ```kotlin
 fun daysToNextNewYear(today: LocalDate): Long {